eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/discovery.rst

 A participant can be enabled to act as a TypeLookup server, client, or both.

-The process of retrieving the remote type from its TypeInformation, and then registering it, can be simplified using the :cpp:func:`register_remote_type<eprosima::fastdds::dds::DomainParticipant::register_remote_type>` function on the :ref:`dds_layer_domainParticipant`.
+The process of retrieving the remote type from its TypeInformation, and then registering it, can be simplified using the |DomainParticipant::register_remote_type-api|
+function on the :ref:`dds_layer_domainParticipant`.
 This function takes the name of the type, the type information, and a callback function.
-Internally it uses the TypeLookup Service to retrieve the full :ref:`dynamictypes_discovery_typeobject`, and, if successful, it will call the callback.
+Internally it uses the TypeLookup Service to retrieve the full TypeObject, and, if successful, it will call the callback.

 This callback has the following signature: